 Police are still urging citizens to report incidents and remain engaged with the safety of their community.
 One of the major surprises for Columbus Police since ShotSpotter has been installed is the number of calls about shots fired has increased; even as the technology has made detecting them easier for police officers.

 “We believe that the percentage is growing higher because people are more engaged,” said Bash.
 “They realize ShotSpotter is there, but they also understand that their calls help solve these crimes.”

 Bash said that the Columbus Police Department would embrace the chance to expand the program to other parts of the city in future years.
 He also believes that embracing this type of software would be a positive step for cities like Dayton.

 “It has been very successful for us here in Columbus,” said Bash.
 “I know Dayton deals with similar challenges that we deal with.
-I think your officers are every bit as enthusiastic about having another tool to protect the public.”Grab the FREE WDTN News App for iPhone or Android.
+I think your officers are every bit as enthusiastic about having another tool to protect the public.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.